bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/integer.md

 Multiplies a list of integers, returning the product.

+# random integer of &lt;integer&gt; : integer

+No documentation exists.

 # scsibus &lt;integer&gt; : scsibus

 Returns a SCSI bus with the given number.